 Crowley Subsidiary Jensen Maritime Celebrates its 50th Anniversary

 2011 marks the 50th anniversary of naval architecture and marine engineering excellence for Jensen Maritime.
 For 50 years, Jensen has been a recognized leader in these fields, designing and modifying virtually every type of vessel and providing on-location marine consulting wherever needed.
 As Jensen reflects on its history of innovative design and service, it also sets its sights on another 50 years of growth and success.

-In 2004, Crowley celebrated its 50th anniversary of service to the people and businesses of Puerto Rico.
-Over the years, Crowley has continuously served the needs of people shipping cargo between Puerto Rico and the U.S. mainland, transporting an estimated three million units in the first half-century of service.
-Crowley looks forward to another 50 years of success and prosperity in Puerto Rico, and Crowley's future commitment to the Island, click here .
+In 2014, Crowley celebrated its 60th anniversary of service to the people and businesses of Puerto Rico.
+Through the years, Crowley has continuously served the needs of people shipping cargo between "La Isla del Encanto" Puerto Rico and the United States mainland.
+To learn more about these decades of success and prosperity in Puerto Rico, and Crowley's future commitment to the Island, click here .

 Thomas Crowley: Recollections of the San Francisco Waterfront

 Crowley Maritime Corporation's founder provides an oral history of his memories growing up and building a company on the San Francisco waterfront, in an interview conducted by Karl Kortum, founder of what is now the San Francisco Maritime National Historical Park, and Willa Klug Baum, internationally respected oral historian.

 Thomas B. Crowley: San Francisco Bay Tugboats to International Transportation Fleet

 A look at the continued growth of Crowley Maritime Corporation from the perspective of Thomas B. Crowley, whose oral account takes off where his father's left off in Recollections of the San Francisco Waterfront.

 The digital version, housed at the University of California, Berkeley's Bancroft Library, can be accessed here .